chinmayk08/API-Automation/README.md

-# API-Automation

-# 🔧 API Automation Framework
+# API Automation Framework

-This project is a robust and scalable **API Automation Framework** built using **Java**, **TestNG**, and **RestAssured**.
-It is designed to automate REST API testing and validate responses effectively.

----
+## Description

+This is a **Java-based API Automation Framework** designed for validating RESTful APIs.
+It leverages **RestAssured** for API interactions and **TestNG** for test execution and assertions.
+The framework follows best practices to ensure scalability, reusability, and maintainability for real-world testing needs.

+This framework is ideal for Automation Testers and QA professionals preparing for interviews or looking to implement API automation in real-time projects.
+It supports various HTTP methods (GET, POST, PUT, PATCH, DELETE) and helps automate test cases for functional validation of APIs.

+## Tools and Technologies Used

+- **Java**
+- **RestAssured**
+- **TestNG**
+- **Maven**
+- **Log4j2** (for logging)
+- **IntelliJ IDEA** (recommended IDE)

-## 📌 Features
+## Key Features

+- Automates API testing using TestNG and RestAssured
-- 🔍 Test REST APIs using GET, POST, PUT, PATCH, and DELETE
+- Supports CRUD operations: GET, POST, PUT, PATCH, DELETE
-- 🧪 Assertions on status code, response body, headers
+- Validates status codes, response body, and data
-- 🗃️ Structured test data using a `TestData` utility class
+- Uses test data class for dynamic request building
-- 🔄 Supports data-driven testing (extendable with DataProvider)
-- 🪵 Logging via Log4j2
-- 📦 Maven-based project for easy dependency management

-## 🚀 Getting Started
+- Easy to integrate with CI/CD tools
+- Extendable and easy to maintain

-### 🔧 Prerequisites
+## Prerequisites

-- Java 17 or higher
+- JDK 17 or above
-- Maven
+- Maven installed
+- Internet connection to resolve dependencies
+- Git (optional, for version control)

+## How to Use

+1. Clone the repository or download the source code.
-- IntelliJ IDEA or any Java IDE
+2. Import the project into IntelliJ or any IDE that supports Maven.
+3. Run tests using TestNG (either via IDE or terminal using `mvn test`).
+4. View logs and results in the console or configure log files.

 ## ✍️ Author
 Chinmay kanekar
 📧 chinmaykanekar2@gmail.com